Harsh-Git-Hub/Batoonee/README.md

-# Batoonee - A Conversational AI (Currently in development)
+# Batoonee - A Conversational Question Answering Assistant (Currently in development)

-A conversational AI model being developed on COQA dataset.
-Batoonee will be a Bi-RNN Seq-2-Seq GAN model with a robust and powerful dialog policy.
+Batoonee uses Wasserstein Generative Adversarial Network with Gradient Penalty (WGAN-GP) for answering questions from a given context.
+Batoonee is developed on Stanford's [COQA dataset](https://stanfordnlp.github.io/coqa/)

+1. The generator in the WGAN-GP is an attention based sequence-to-sequence network with bi-lstm encoder and lstm decoder.
+Attention used can be customized between luong and bahdanau attention.

+2. The discriminator or critic (as mentioned in WGAN paper) consists of question (context) encoder, answer encoder followed by additional layers to get the final score for the (question, answer) pair.